CodeAndCake/AppsFromScratch/sessions/03/README.md

 An object is not useful unless we can look inside it and grab the *values* of its *properties*.

-You can do that in two ways using *dot notation*, where you write the name of the variable, followed by a `.` and then the property name
+You can do that using *dot notation*, where you write the variable name followed by a `.` and then the property name

 `person.name`